Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Experiments

-\textbf{Implementation Details.}\; Following previous methods~\cite{moon2023query,li2024momentdiff,moon2023correlation}, for all three datasets, we use SlowFast~\cite{feichtenhofer2019slowfast} and CLIP~\cite{radford2021learning} to extract visual features and the text encoder in CLIP to extract textual features.
-In Charades-STA, we also extract visual features with VGG~\cite{simonyan2014very} and use Glove~\cite{pennington2014glove} for textual features.
-The cross-modal alignment encoder and region-guided decoder consist of three layers of transformer blocks.
-In the encoder, we also use a local regular loss following~\cite{sun2024tr}.
-We set the embedding dimension $D$ to 256 and the number of attention heads to 8.
+Following previous methods~\cite{moon2023query}, we use SlowFast and CLIP to extract visual features and CLIP to extract textual features.
+We set the embedding dimension $D$ to 256.
 The number of anchor pairs $\mathcal{K}$ is set to 20 for QVHighlights, 10 for Charades-STA and TACoS.
 The NMS threshold is set to 0.8.
 The balancing parameters are set as: $\lambda_{\text{align}} = 0.3$, $\lambda_{\text{iou}} = 1$, and $\lambda_{\text{sal}}$ is set as 1 for QVHighlights, 4 for Charades-STA and TACoS.
-We train all the models with batch size 32 for 200 epochs using the AdamW optimizer~\cite{loshchilov2017decoupled} with weight decay 1e-4 for all three datasets.
+We train all models with batch size 32 for 200 epochs using the AdamW optimizer with weight decay 1e-4.
 The learning rate is set to 1e-4.